Poll: Who won the 4th GOP presidential debate?

 Was it Florida Gov. Ron DeSantis who a NewsNation/Decision Desk HQ poll released Monday showed to be the frontrunner behind former President Donald Trump (albeit at a distant 11%, some 50 points behind Trump)?

 Or was it former U.N.
 Ambassador and South Carolina Governor Nikki Haley, who the same poll found to be just one point behind DeSantis?
-Perhaps a strong showing by Vivek Ramaswamy (6%) or former New Jersey Gov. Chris Christie (3%) gave one of them the edge as they worked to carve out support from the block of undecided voters and sway those backing their fellow presidential hopefuls.
+Perhaps a strong showing by Vivek Ramaswamy (6%) or former New Jersey Gov. Chris Christie (3%) gave one of them the edge as they worked to sway undecided voters and those backing their fellow presidential hopefuls.

-Former President Trump‘s lead in the polls is so great that the former president opted not to attend any of the three previous debates.
-Trump said on Wednesday he will be hosting a closed-door fundraiser in Florida instead of traveling to Tuscaloosa.

 Check back over the next few days to see the latest results from this unscientific debate poll.